Local Advisory Groups

 Aboriginal Community Advisory Groups

-- Far West ACAG chaired by Cheryl Blore of Menindee Local Aboriginal Land Council
+- Far West ACAG chaired by Dennis Hall of Wilcannia Local Aboriginal Land Council

 - East ACAG chaired by Julie Knight of Angledool Aboriginal Community

-- Southern ACAG chaired by Jenny Bates of Wentworth Aboriginal Community
+- Southern ACAG chaired by Lawrence Clarke of Winangakirri Aboriginal Corporation (Mawonga Station).

 Get involved and be a voice for your local area